Full Power AM and FM, Low Power FM, and FM Translator Stations:

 Post-Filing License Renewal Announcements

 In prior license renewal cycles, stations were required to give public notice of a license renewal application both before and after the filing of that application.
-For the current cycle, the FCC eliminated the pre-filing public notices and modified the procedures for post-filing notices.
-These changes modify the timing of on-air announcements required, replace newspaper public notices with online notices, and revise the text of the announcements themselves.
+For the current cycle, the FCC eliminated the pre-filing public notices and modified the procedures for post-filing notices. hese changes modify the timing and number of on-air announcements required, replace newspaper public notice requirements with an online notice, and revise the text of the announcements themselves.

-As such, full power commercial and noncommercial TV, Class A TV, radio, and LPFM stations, as well as LPTV stations capable of local origination, must broadcast a total of six post-filing license renewal announcements.
-At least one of the six announcements must air each week for four consecutive weeks, with no more than two airing in a week (both of which must air on different days).
-The first such announcement must air on or within five business days of the FCC accepting the application for filing.
+s such, full power commercial and noncommercial radio and LPFM stations, and full power and Class A TV stations, as well as LPTV stations capable of local origination, must broadcast a total of six post-filing license renewal announcements over four consecutive weeks, with at least one airing each week and no more than two airing in any week (each of which must air on different days). he first such announcement must air within five business days after the FCC has issued a Public Notice announcing its acceptance of the application for filing.

-On-air post-filing announcements must be broadcast between 7:00 am and 11:00 pm Monday through Friday local time based on the applicant station’s community of license.
-The text of the announcement is as follows:
+On-air post-filing announcements must be broadcast on a weekday (Monday through Friday) between 7:00 am and 11:00 pm local time based on the applicant station’s community of license. he text of the announcement is as follows:

-For applicant stations that do not have Public Inspection Files, the on-air post-filing announcement should instead be broadcast as follows:
+For applicant stations that do not have Public Inspection Files, the on-air post-filing announcement should instead be:

 Special rules apply to noncommercial educational stations that do not normally operate during any month when their announcements would otherwise be due to air, as well as to other silent stations.
 These stations should contact counsel regarding how to give the required public notice.

-Online Public Notice Required for FM Translator, TV Translator, and Certain LPTV Stations
+Online Public otice Required for FM Translator, TV Translator, and Certain LPTV Stations

-FM translator, TV translator, and LPTV stations not capable of local origination are not required to broadcast post-filing announcements, and have typically been required to publish public notices in a newspaper instead.
-The FCC has eliminated the newspaper publication requirement in favor of online notice, requiring such stations to publish written notice on a station-affiliated website upon filing a license renewal application.
+FM translator, TV translator, and LPTV stations not capable of local origination are not required to broadcast post-filing announcements, and have typically been required to publish public notices in newspapers instead. he FCC has eliminated the newspaper publication requirement in favor of online notice, requiring such stations to publish written notice on a station-affiliated website upon filing a license renewal application.

-On [date], [applicant name], [permittee / licensee] of [station call sign], [station frequency], [station community of license], filed an application with the Federal Communications Commission for renewal of its broadcast license.
-Members of the public wishing to view this application or obtain information about how to file comments and petitions on the application can visit [insert hyperlink to application location in the Media Bureau’s Licensing and Management System].
+On [date], [applicant name], [permittee / licensee] of [station call sign], [station frequency], [station community of license], filed an application with the Federal Communications Commission for renewal of its license.
+Members of the public wishing to view this application or obtain information about how to file comments and petitions on the application can visit [insert hyperlink to application link in applicant’s online Public Inspection File (OPIF) or, if the station has no OPIF, to application location in the Media Bureau’s Licensing and Management System].

-This separate page must also include the date the page was last revised.
-The notice and corresponding link to the license renewal application must be posted within five business days of the FCC accepting the application for filing and remain on the station’s website for 30 consecutive days.
-At the end of the 30-day period, the notice can be removed, and if no other applications requiring online notice are pending, the webpage should include the following text:
+This separate page must also include the date the page was last revised, which date must be kept up to date as changes are made. he notice and corresponding link to the renewal application must be posted within five business days of the FCC accepting the application for filing and remain on the station’s website for 30 consecutive days. t the end of the 30-day period, the notice can be removed, and if no other applications requiring online notice are pending, the webpage should include the following text:

 There are currently no applications pending for which online public notice is required.

-1. Note that in 2019 the FCC changed the obligation to: (i) file the Children’s Television Programming Report, and (ii) place the commercial limits certification in the Public Inspection File, from a quarterly requirement to an annual obligation.
+1. Note that in 2019, the FCC changed the obligation to file the Children’s Television Programming Report and place the commercial limits certification in the Public Inspection File from a quarterly requirement to an annual obligation.